Chipsee/chipsee-industrial-pc-web/README.md

 `app.py` is the entry file of a Flask web app.

 ### models folder
-`models` folder contains the logic code to control different peripherals, for example: `models/brightness.py` contains code that adjusts the brightness of a PC's screen, `models/serial_port.py` contains code to utilize the RS232 and RS485 serial ports.
+`models` folder contains the logic code to control different peripherals, for example: `models/brightness.py` contains code that adjusts the brightness of a PC's screen, `models/serial_port.py` contains code to utilize the RS232 and RS485 serial ports, so does `can_bus.py`, `gpio.py`, etc.

 ### templates folder
 `templates` folder is the Flask's convention of storing html web pages.
 In this app, each peripheral has a html file in the templates folder.
 For example: `templates/brightness.html` is an example web page of how user could use a browser as GUI to adjust the brightness of a PC's screen.